Penders makes Foxboro High's supreme court with 1,000th point

-FOXBORO — Alex Penders joined some elite company in the boys basketball record books at Foxboro High Thursday afternoon.
+FOXBORO — Alex Penders joined some elite company in the boys basketball record books at Foxboro High last Thursday.

 The senior forward became one of only five players in the history of Warriors’ boys basketball to eclipse 1,000 career points as he tallied 30 points in a 58-48 win at home over Melrose High.